phanrahan/pe/dsl/dsl_semantics.md

 Switch-Case statements in the language have standard `switch-case` semantics from other languages.
 In particular they are triples of the form `(SwitchExpr, CaseMap)` where `SwitchExpr` is any valid exprssion in the language, and `CaseMap` is a map from values to case bodies.

 ## Type System
 There are 2 fundamental types in the language: enumerated types and bit-vectors.
 Enumerated types are parameterized by the set of possible values a variable of that type can assume (similar to `enum` types in C/C++).
 Bit-vectors are parameterized by a bit-width.
+Almost all variables are subtypes of these two high-level types - see [Quantitative Register Files and Memory Variables](#quantitative-register-files-and-memory-variables).
 The language is strictly typed in that type-checks are performed at compile time and implicit conversions are not allowed.
 The type-system implies the following specific rules (many of these have been mentioned above):
   - Enumerated types only support the `Equals` and `NotEquals` operations.
 Also, they can only be assigned values from the relevant set of possible values.
   - Bit-vectors support all operations.
   - Unless otherwise noted, all operations which take in multiple bit-vectors require that all bit-vector arguments have the same bit-width.
 For example, a 4-bit bit-vector can not be added to a 2-bit bit-vector.
 The cast operations exist to support such use cases.

 Note that there is no boolean type.
 Any operation which would normally require a boolean value will instead require a 1-bit bit-vector. `If` statements are the prevelant example of this.
+All comparison operations return 1-bit bit vectors.

+### Quantitative Register Files and Memory Variables
+Quantitative Register Files and Memory Variables are actually their own types that are neither subtypes of enumerated types nor bit-vectors.
+Instead, they emulate a collection of bit-vectors.
+They **only** support the `[]` operation, which returns a quantitative variable type (i.e. a bit-vector subtype).

 ## Programming Model
+The programming model in this language most closely resembles an RTL langauge, but there are several important differences.
+The way that it is most like RTL, is in how variables are declared, used and assigned.
+The important distinctions arise in how we constrain the program.

 ### Virtual Cycle
+The most important concept in the programming model is that of the **virtual cycle**.
+A virtual cycle is defined as a uniform time period in which all perscriped operations take place atomically.
+In this way, each program corresponds to a large FSM.
+The state is collectively described by all stateful variables.
+Dynamic input variables are FSM inputs, while configuration input variables are meta-parameters of the FSM (i.e. each set of configuration values correspond to a different FSM).
+Program outputs are FSM outputs.
+The program statements (after input/output/stateful variable declaration) describe the state transitions of the FSM.
+One virtual cycle corresponds to one "step" or state transition of the FSM (which incorporates a set of inputs).

+The most important aspect of a virtual cycle is that the same value is "read" from stateful components for the entirety of a virtual cycle, and a "write" to a stateful component does not take place until the end of the virtual cycle.
+So stateful components change exactly once at the end of each virtual cycle.

+### Analogy to RTL
+If we were to cast the programming model to an RTL description, it would look as follows: first we would declare all inputs, outputs, intermediate variables as wires (as well as include inputs and outputs in a sensitivity list).
+All stateful variables would be declared as registers (or collections of registers).
+Then *all logic* would fit in a big `always @(posedge clk)` block, with all register assignments being **non-blocking**.
+A cycle of this `clk` corresponds to a virtual cycle in our language.
+This description matches almost exactly to our programming model.
+The only difference is that in our language intermediate values can take on multiple values throughout a virtual cycle, where as in an RTL language, only the last of a series of continuous assignments of a wire takes effect.

-### Combinational and Sequential Logic
+### Combinational vs Sequential Logic
+Our language does not explictly differentiate between sequential and combinational logic.
+Instead, the nature of the logic is inferred from the variables involved.
+In fact, the only "sequential" logic occurs when a stateful variable is on the left side of an assignment.
+For example, expressions/assignments involving only input/output/intermediate variables is purely sequential.
+The appearance of stateful variables on only the right side of an assignment is also considered combinational.

 ### Combinational Loops
-### Analogies to RTL
+** TODO: what to say here?? **